notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 : int, must be zero.

 *lParam [in]*
-: int langType, please see the enum LangType for all possible values.
+: int, must be zero.

 **Return value**:
-: Returns True
+: Returns Either 0 when main view is active or 1 if secondary view is active.

 ---

-#### **NPPM_GETFULLCURRENTPATH**
+#### **NPPM_GETCURRENTWORD**
-*Retrieves the full path of the current document.
+*Retrieves the word containing the caret.
-User is responsible to allocate a buffer which is large enough.
+User is responsible to allocate a buffer which is large enough.*
-MAX_PATH is suggested to use.*

 **Parameters**:

 *wParam [in]*
-: size_t fullPathLen
+: size_t currentWordLen

 *lParam [out]*
-: TCHAR * fullPath
+: TCHAR * currentWord

 **Return value**:
-: Returns True on success and False if provided fullPath buffer is not large enough
+: Returns True on success and False if provided currentWord buffer is not large enough

 ---

-#### **NPPM_GETCURRENTDIRECTORY**
+#### **NPPM_GETEDITORDEFAULTBACKGROUNDCOLOR**
-*Retrieves the directory path of current document.
+*Retrieves the current editor default background color.*
-User is responsible to allocate a buffer which is large enough.
-MAX_PATH is suggested to use.*

 **Parameters**:

 *wParam [in]*
-: size_t directoryPathLen
+: int, must be zero.

-*lParam [out]*
+*lParam [in]*
-: TCHAR * directoryPath
+: int, must be zero.

 **Return value**:
-: Returns True on success and False if provided directoryPath buffer is not large enough
+: Returns The color as integer with hex format being 0x00bbggrr

 ---

-#### **NPPM_GETFILENAME**
+#### **NPPM_GETEDITORDEFAULTFOREGROUNDCOLOR**
-*Retrieves the file name of current document.
+*Retrieves the current editor default foreground.*
-User is responsible to allocate a buffer which is large enough.
-MAX_PATH is suggested to use.*

 **Parameters**:

 *wParam [in]*
-: size_t fileNameLen
+: int, must be zero.

-*lParam [out]*
+*lParam [in]*
-: TCHAR * fileName
+: int, must be zero.

 **Return value**:
-: Returns True on success and False if provided fileName buffer is not large enough
+: Returns The color as integer with hex format being 0x00bbggrr

 ---

-#### **NPPM_GETNAMEPART**
+#### **NPPM_GETENABLETHEMETEXTUREFUNC**
-*Retrieves the part of filename, without extension, of the current document.
-User is responsible to allocate a buffer which is large enough.
-MAX_PATH is suggested to use.*
+*Returns if visual style of the background of a dialog window is enabled or not.*

 **Parameters**:

 *wParam [in]*
-: size_t namePartLen
+: int, must be zero.

-*lParam [out]*
+*lParam [in]*
-: TCHAR * namePart
+: int, must be zero.

 **Return value**:
-: Returns True on success and False if provided namePart buffer is not large enough
+: Returns A proc address or NULL

 ---